Course aim

 - SMC-DP

 The course is offered in three ways depending on the flexibility needed for our learners.
+The standard access is 90 days, and we estimate that 8 commitment days are needed to complete the course.

 ANS Structure (SMC-ANS)